Codecademy/docs/content/cybersecurity/concepts/spear-phishing/spear-phishing.md

 ## Signs of Spear Phishing

-Spear phishing can have significant financial and reputational consequences for an organization, however there are signs to watch out for to stay protected against these threats:
+Spear phishing can have significant financial and reputational consequences for an organization, however, there are signs to watch out for to stay protected against these threats:

 - A sense of urgency: Spear phishing subject lines usually provoke an urgent response in the hope that the victim will act impulsively and engage.
 - Poor imaging: Most companies will make sure to provide high-quality logos and images in their emails.
 A spear phishing email may contain grainy or blurry graphics.